BeeBeansTechnologies/SiDaqApi/Pseudo/README.md

 python .\SiDaqPseudo.py
 ```

-* Option --port : You can specify the TCP port number.
+* Option --port: You can specify the TCP port number.
 (Default: 24242)
 * Option --header: You can specify the byte length of the header to be added to the data to be sent.
 (Default: 2)
 	* The header stores the byte length of the data frame to be sent.
 	* If the data frame length does not fit the specified header length, the header will not be added.